 Calcium scores range from 0 to more than 400.
 A 0 score means no evidence of coronary artery disease (CAD).
 A score of more than 400 indicates evidence of extensive CAD.
 Your doctor will review your results with you and recommend follow-up, if needed.

 How much does it cost and is it covered by insurance?

-Cost is $150, which includes the scan, reading by a board-certified radiologist, and a report to your referring physician.
-Insurance may cover the cost if risk factors are present; please check with your provider.
+Cost is $150, which includes the scan, reading by a board-certified radiologist, and a report to your doctor.
+Insurance may cover the cost if risk factors are present; please check with your insurance provider.

-Where do I go to get the $150 calcium score scan?
+Where can I get a calcium score scan?